 In addition, states are constantly adopting new laws or amending existing laws, requiring attention to frequently changing regulatory requirements.
 For example, the California Consumer Privacy Act, or the CCPA, which took effect on January 1, 2020, is an example of a trend toward increasingly comprehensive privacy legislation being introduced in the United States.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used by requiring covered companies to provide new disclosures to California consumers (as that term is broadly defined and can include any of our current or future employees who may be California residents) and provide such residents new ways to opt-out of certain sales of personal information.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 The CCPA may increase our compliance costs and potential liability.
 Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
 Other states are beginning to pass similar laws.